Major Advising Page – Plant Science and Technology

-Prospective Plant Science and Technology Students
+Prospective Plant Science and Technology students

 If you are interested in majoring in Plant Science and Technology and studying abroad, we would encourage you to gain some background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with CALS Study Abroad Advisors.